jcunanan05/jos/JOS/README updates.txt

--requires parameter(part name, brand, category, supplier, price, quantity, critical_amount) -handles inventory commands such as add inventory -supplierTaken(new_checkbox) checks if supplier exists when 'new_supplier' is checked. returns True if supplier exist -itemTaken() - checks if an inventory item has the same brand, supplier, category, and partname. returns true if the same item exist.
+-requires parameter(part name, brand, category, supplier, price, quantity, critical_amount) -handles inventory commands such as add inventory -supplierTaken(new_checkbox) checks if supplier exists when 'new_supplier' is checked. returns True if supplier exist -categoryTaken(new_checkbox) checks if category exists when 'new_checkbox' is checked. returns True if category exist -itemTaken() - checks if an inventory item has the same brand, supplier, category, and partname. returns true if the same item exist.
--addItem() - this will add the new item to the inventory with the parameter checkbox if new supplier or not.
+-addItem(supplier_chbox,category_chbox) - this will add the new item to the inventory with the parameter checkbox if new supplier or not and for category also.
 -getPartRemark() - this is a global function that returns a 'string array' of part names -getCategoryRemark() - this is a global function that returns a 'string array' of watch categories -getSupplierRemark() - this is a global function that returns a 'string array' of supplier list